-Exxon smashes Western oil majors' profits with $56 billion in 2022
+Exxon smashes Western oil majors' earnings record with $56 billion profit for 2022

 By Sabrina Valle